hi-names-nat/acmougda/README.md

     <img src="https://vulkan-tutorial.com/images/cube_demo.png">
 4. [Install GLFW](https://www.glfw.org/download.html) using the 64-bit Windows binaries.
 In the download archive, select the `lib-mingw-w64` and `vc-2022` folder and copy them into `acmougda/libwin64` The headers are already included.
-5. Target CmakeLists.
-Open `CMakeLists.txt` and find the line that reads '`set(VULKAN_SDK_PATH "C:/VulkanSDK/1.3.239.0")`'.
-Change the directory to wherever you installed Vulkan.
 6. Run CMake and build!
 ## Linux
 [Tested on PopOS 22.04]